blawalt/red-walkthrough/ctf-walkthrough.md

 4.  **Examining NetworkFileManager.php:** We'll examine the `NetworkFileManager.php` file, which likely contains the vulnerable code responsible for the LFI.
 Understanding this code can help us craft precise requests to access sensitive files like `wp-config.php`.

+## Decrypting the Hidden Clue

+While analyzing the `NetworkFileManagerPHP.php` file, we encounter an intriguing Base64-encoded comment.
+Decoding it reveals a message: "That password alone won't help you!
+Hashcat says rules are rules."

+### Unraveling the Message

+1.  **Hashcat Hint:** This message hints at the usage of Hashcat, a popular password cracking tool.
+It suggests that the password we've encountered might be subject to specific rules or mutations.

+2.  **Best64 Rule:** Based on the clue, we can infer that the password might have been transformed using Hashcat's "Best64" rule, which applies various common mutations to passwords.

+3.  **Targeting wp-config.php Password:** Given the context, the password in question is likely the one protecting the WordPress database credentials stored in the `wp-config.php` file.

+### Accessing wp-config.php

+1.  **Base64 Encoding:** To access the `wp-config.php` file through the LFI vulnerability, we need to bypass security measures.
+One approach is to encode the file path using Base64 encoding.

+2.  **PHP Filter:** We can utilize a PHP filter, `php://filter/convert.base64-encode/resource=`, to encode the `wp-config.php` file path before sending it as part of the LFI request.

+3.  **Decoding the Response:** The server's response will contain the Base64-encoded content of the `wp-config.php` file.
+We'll need to decode it to reveal the actual file content.

+### Extracting Database Credentials

+1.  **Analyzing wp-config.php:** Once we have the decoded `wp-config.php` content, we can extract the database credentials, including the username, password, and database name.

+2.  **Database User Confirmation:** We can cross-reference the extracted database username with the information obtained from the `/etc/passwd` file to confirm its existence on the system.

 ### Initial Access
 ```bash